Location: Kensington in the Berkeley Hills, Solano County, CA

 Features: Central village district with cafes, market, wine/cheese shop and hardware store.
 Hidden pathways through hilly residential area.
 Great views of the San Francisco Bay.

-With current knee issues, I need a short walk and the Kensington walk from Hidden Walks books filled the bill.
+With current knee issues, I needed a short walk and the Kensington walk from Hidden Walks books filled the bill.
 Besides, I’m curious about this tiny, unincorporated village in the East Bay Hills.

-Starting just below the central ‘village’ of the town, you wind through some nice hidden paths where you can get some nice views and see some interesting pine trees.
+Starting just below the central ‘village’ of the town, you wind through some nice hidden paths where you can get some beautiful views and see some interesting pine trees.

 Location: Belvedere & Tiburon in the North Bay of San Francisco Bay, Marin County, CA